From Working Moms: 6 Reasons Why Moms Work

 4. I work because I like to feel like I am contributing to my family.

 “I think that my daughter is learning that a woman can work, be a wife, and a mom.
-I think this is a very important lesson for her to learn.”
+This is a very important lesson for her to learn.”

 5. I work because it makes me a better mom.